PINTO0309/onnx2tf/README.md

     enable --output_nms_with_dynamic_tensor:
         output_tensor_shape: [N, 7]

+  -onwa, --output_nms_with_argmax
+    Apply argmax to class scores dimension in NonMaxSuppression and shrink scores tensor from [B, C, N] to [B, 1, N].

   -snms {v4,v5}, --switch_nms_version {v4,v5}
     Switch the NMS version to V4 or V5 to convert. e.g.